tommorin73/FitList/README.md

 StopWatch funcitonality coming soon!

-This was the result of a smeester spent learning to work with Swift.
+This was the result of a semester spent learning to work with Swift.
 Implemented a dictionary and property list to allow the user to save specific exercises and their descriptions.
 Exercises can be added, deleted, and rearranged to the user’s needs.